aboood40091/BFRES-Tool/README.md

 # BFRES-Tool

 A tool for extracting/injecting textures.

-Notes:
-* You need to add TexConv2 and GTX Extractor to PATH.